 SIR has a credit agreement (Credit Agreement) with a Schedule I Canadian chartered bank (the Lender).
 The Credit Agreement between SIR and the Lender provides for a three-year facility for a maximum principal amount of \$30,000,000 consisting of a \$20,000,000 revolving term credit facility (Credit Facility 1), and a \$10,000,000 revolving term loan (Credit Facility 2).
 SIR and the Lender have also entered into a purchase card agreement providing credit of up to an additional \$5,000,000.
+On December 8, 2017, SIR extended the Credit Agreement from July 6, 2018 to July 6, 2020 under substantially the same terms and conditions.
+The Credit Agreement as amended provides for a new \$2,200,000 leasing facility.

-Credit Facility 1 is for general corporate and operating purposes, bearing interest at the prime rate plus 2.25% and/or the bankers' acceptance rate plus 3.25%, principal repaid in one bullet repayment on July 6, 2018.
+Credit Facility 1 is for general corporate and operating purposes, bearing interest at the prime rate plus 2.25% and/or the bankers' acceptance rate plus 3.25%, principal repaid in one bullet repayment on July 6, 2020.
 A standby fee of 0.65% is charged on the undrawn balance of Credit Facility 1.
-Provided SIR is in compliance with the Credit Agreement, the principal amount of Credit Facility 1 can be repaid and reborrowed at any time during the term of the agreement.
+Provided SIR is in compliance with the Credit Agreement, the principal amount of Credit Facility 1 can be repaid and reborrowed at any time during the term of the Credit Agreement.
 Credit Facility 2 bears interest at the prime rate plus 2.25% and/or the bankers' acceptance rate plus 3.25%.
-The initial advance on Credit Facility 2 is repayable in quarterly instalments of \$500,000, with the remaining outstanding principal balance due on July 6, 2018.
-Subsequent advances on Credit Facility 2 may be requested (subject to availability and lender approval), in minimum multiples of \$1,000,000, annually on the anniversary of the closing date of the Credit Agreement (July 6), to finance capital spending on new and renovated restaurants.
-Each subsequent advance is repayable in equal quarterly instalments based on a five year amortization, with the remaining outstanding principal balance due on July 6, 2018.
-During 2016, the Lender approved SIR's request for an advance of \$2,000,000 on Credit Facility 2.
-As of December 31, 2016, SIR has not yet drawn on this advance.
+The initial advance on Credit Facility 2 is repayable in quarterly instalments of \$500,000.

-Notes to the Financial Statements
+Notes to the Financial Statements For the years ended December 31, 2017 and 2016